Anegan: Themes and influences

-M. Suganth of The Times of India in his review stated that the film "[had] traces of Magadheera, Enakkul Oruvan, Cloud Atlas and The Fountain" but attributed the comparison "mainly due to the reincarnation theme."
+M. Suganth of The Times of India in his review stated that the film had "traces" of the Telugu film Magadheera (2009), the Tamil film Enakkul Oruvan (1984), and the American films Cloud Atlas (2012) and The Fountain (2006) but attributed the comparison "mainly due to the reincarnation theme."

 Music

-The film's soundtrack is scored by K. V. Anand's regular collaborator Harris Jayaraj, which was his first and only collaboration with Dhanush.
+The film's soundtrack is scored by K. V. Anand's regular collaborator Harris Jayaraj, which was his first Dhanush-starrer.
 The soundtrack album features six tracks, written by Vairamuthu, Kabilan Vairamuthu, Rokesh and C. S. Amudhan.
-Recording of the songs took place within April to August 2014.
-The album was released by Sony Music on 1 November 2014, through iTunes and later released at a launch event held on 2 November 2014, at the Suryan FM 93.5 Radio Station, in the presence of the film's cast and crew.
-The soundtrack album received positive reviews, and the song "Danga Maari Oodhari" became a chartbuster upon release.
+The album was released by Sony Music India in November 2014 to positive reviews.
+The song "Danga Maari Oodhari" became a chartbuster upon release.